dewa19/lookup_email/README.md

 **LookEmail** is a GenServer-based SMTP email look-up application.
 The GenServer process run on its own without Supervisor.

-The objective of this project is to validate an email address from the side of SMTP server (without really sending an email).
-If an email is acknowledged by its SMTP server, then it is an "valid" email.
+The objective of this project is to validate an email address from the side of SMTP server, without really sending a message to given email.
+If -by sending a series of SMTP commands- an email is acknowledged by its SMTP server, then it is an "valid" email.

 In SMTP protocol, there is a special command to establish a recipient of the message, ie: RCPT TO:\<email@example.com\>.
 If the response code of that command is like "250 OK" then the specified email is a valid one.
 Otherwise, it might be an invalid email (for any reason).